WhatsApp Business API At a Glance – Features, Potentials, and Costs

 Before we look at the WhatsApp Business Solution’s potential, we’ll first explain how exactly you can implement the API.

-- On the Facebook Developer Site WhatsApp offers a comprehensive explanation for the technical implementation.
+3. On the Facebook Developer Site WhatsApp offers a comprehensive explanation for the technical implementation.
 If companies choose to work together with a verified WhatsApp Business Solution Provider like MessengerPeople, then these take over the complete technical integration and offer full support.
+In our post about implementing the WhatsApp Business API, you can find all the details.

 Six months after the introduction of the API, we see that implementing the WhatsApp Business Solution without a verified provider’s professional support is a bigger hurdling block for companies.
 But this channel offers great potential for companies to attract new customers and improve their relationship with current customers.
 By automating their customer communication via messaging apps, companies save time and valuable resources.